Part of the TeachMe Series

 Endocrine System

 During pregnancy, a woman experiences a change in her endocrine system.
-Throughout pregnancy the levels of progesterone and oestrogen increase; the oestrogen being produced by the placenta and the progesterone being produced by the corpus luteum and later by the placenta.
+Throughout pregnancy the levels of progesterone and oestrogen increase; the oestrogen is produced by the placenta and the progesterone is produced by the corpus luteum and later by the placenta.

 Thyroxin is essential for the foetus’ neural development, but the foetal thyroid gland is not functional until the second trimester of gestation.
 Hence, increasing T3 and T4 levels in the mother ensures that there is a constant supply of thyroxin to the foetus early in pregnancy.